substrait-io/substrait/site/docs/community.md

 [Twitter](https://twitter.com/substrait_io)
 : The [@substrait_io](https://twitter.com/substrait_io) account on Twitter is our official account.
-Follow-up to keep to date on what is happening with Project Nessie!
+Follow-up to keep to date on what is happening with Substrait!

 [Docs](https://github.com/substrait-io/substrait/tree/scratch/site/docs)
 : Our website is all maintained in our source repository.
 If there is something you think